pedrojoaquim01/atmoseer/README.md

 ## Project pipeline

-The project pipeline is defined as a sequence of three steps: (1) data import, (2) data pre-processing and (3) model generation.
+The project pipeline is defined as a sequence of three steps: (1) data import, (2) data pre-processing and (3) model training.
 These steps are implemented as Python scripts in the `./src` directory.

 #### Data import scripts